GDF Community Partnership South Copeland

 The South Copeland Search Area

-The Copeland GDF Working Group identified two Search Areas looking at readily available information on the local geology, environmental issues, transport infrastructure and safety – plus gathering people’s views and using information from previous work in the area.
-The Search Areas identified were South Copeland and Mid Copeland.
+This Search Area was identified by The Copeland GDF Working Group who looked at readily available information on the local geology, environmental issues, transport infrastructure and safety using information from previous work in the area.
+You can read more about this in the Evaluation Reports below.

-As it’s difficult to carry out some of the more detailed feasibility studies studies required in large Search Areas, and the adjacent inshore area, NWS identifies smaller ‘Areas of Focus’ in the Search Area, as the next step in the process of finding potentially suitable sites.
+As it’s difficult to carry out some of the more detailed feasibility studies required in large Search Areas, and the inshore area off the coast, NWS has identified smaller Areas of Focus.
+This is the next step in the process of finding potentially suitable sites, as this video explains.
 This allows focused site evaluation studies and prioritisation of resources to consider the potential for an area to safely host a GDF.

 Copeland’s geology